-A passionate advocate of neuroscience applied to football, Hoyos won the Chilean Championship as a sports technician after his stay at Marcet.
+An advocate of football neuroscience, Hoyos won the Chilean Championship as a Coach and reunited with Messi at Inter Miami after his time at Marcet.

 Comparing anyone to Maradona is risky for any Argentine.
 The ‘God of football’ is untouchable and anything that comes close to comparing itself to him could be considered blasphemous.
 Especially if whoever dares to make the comparison works in the world of football.
 Much like Ángel Guillermo Hoyos who, in 2003, said that one of his players resembled ‘Pelusa’.
 A declaration risky at the time, but would consequently prove itself anything but rash further down the line given that said sixteen-year-old boy was none other than Lionel Messi.